What are the Principles of Management?

 Unity of Direction

-The unity of direction principle means there should be one head and one plan for similar activities.
+The unity of direction principle of management means there should be one head and one plan for similar activities.

 More simply, if some activities are similar these activities should be grouped into one group, and a boss should make a plan to accomplish them.
 This means there should be only one instruction for similar types of jobs.